This content is relevant for:Coronavirus

 As of June 21, 2020, Germany has lifted all border controls to and from all EU countries.
 To support a safe relaunch of travel across the 27 EU member states, the EU has launched the ”Re-open EU” web platform.
 It provides up-to date information on borders, practical information on travel restrictions, and public health and safety measures.

-Details of the reopening phase will be set at the federal state level.
-However, the federal states and the federal government have agreed upon an emergency mechanism.
+Details of most restrictions will be set at the federal state level.
+The federal states and the federal government have agreed upon an emergency mechanism.
 Should new infections rise to above 50 people cumulatively per 100,000 in a district within seven days, the responsible federal state has to reimpose restrictions.
-For detailed information, please refer to the FAQs provided by the Federal Ministry of Interior.
+For detailed information, please check the rules that apply in the different federal state.
+For an overview of links to the federal states, please refer to the website of the federal government (only available in German language).
+Additionally, the FAQs provided by the Federal Ministry of Interior and the special information website for the Corona virus provided by the Federal Ministry of Health offer useful information.